-Irregulars: These troops may be armed with crossbows, bows, handguns, slings, javelins, or any combination of these, and will also carry hand weapons.
-They often wore some degree of armor.
-They operated in loose formations on foot.
-Unlike the classical image of light infantry, they were not averse to close combat, so long as it as in terrain which gave them a decent chance.
-Knights in heavy armor who have bogged down in the mud, for example, could easily become the targets of Irregulars!
+Skirmishers: These troops may be armed with crossbows, arquebus, bows, javelins, or any combination of these, and will also carry hand weapons.
+They operated in loose formations on foot, opening battles by scouting and skirmishing with their enemy equivalents.
 They will generally avoid close combat in the open.